arduino/help-center-content/content/Custom/Hubs/Cloud-Support.md

     <img src="https://content.arduino.cc/assets/hc-laptop.svg">
     <p class="info-title">Chromebook</p>
     <p>
-      Learn how to write and upload sketches on Chrome OS using the Web Editor in the Arduino Cloud.
+      Learn how to write and upload sketches on Chrome OS using the Cloud Editor in Arduino Cloud.
     </p>
     <a class="link-chevron-right" href="https://support.arduino.cc/hc/en-us/articles/360016495639-Use-Arduino-with-Chromebook">Use Arduino with Chromebook</a>
   </div>